Morotskungen/datascience_blogpost/README.md

 ### Description
 Analysis of data regarding studies in Chinese language in order to find profile of ideal learning.
 Part of a Udacity nanodegree in data science.
+Based on the findings here a blogpost is written and published on Medium. https://medium.com/@faleshti/data-science-or-just-data-d309fd925739

 ### Hypotheses